typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 You can get the relevant version of Grakn Workbase from the Assets of the [latest Workbase release](https://github.com/graknlabs/workbase/releases/latest).

-Using Workbase like this is a great way to understand the subgraphs that are actually being delivered to the KGCN -- a great debugging tool.
+Using Workbase like this is a great way to understand the subgraphs that are actually being delivered to the KGCN -- a very useful debugging tool.

 ## Modifying the Example